SHANKYY/SHANKYY/README.md

 - 👋 Hi, I’m @SHANKYY
-- 👀 I’m interested in Amazon web services, Enterprise Cyber security
+- 👀 I’m interested in Solving complex problems based on the data.
-- 🌱 I’m currently learning Ethical Hacking
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on the ablove fields
 - 📫 How to reach me sasank.tanguturi@outlook.com